-EirGrid may wish to witness type and /or routine tests or visit the factory during the manufacture of the switchgear.

-All the individual items of equipment offered such as circuit breakers, instrument transformers, disconnectors and earthing switches shall have been fully type-tested at an independent testing station in accordance with the relevant IEC Publication, and the test certificates or reports obtained shall be submitted for acceptance by EirGrid.
+EirGrid shall reserve the right to witness type and /or routine tests and/or site tests, or visit the factory during the manufacture of the switchgear.
+This shall also include the testing of any device / apparatus manufactured by subcontractors and supplied to the OEM as part of the overall GIS.
+All the individual items of equipment offered such as circuit breakers, instrument transformers, disconnectors and earthing switches shall have been fully type-tested at an independent testing station in accordance with the relevant IEC Publication, and the test certificates or reports obtained shall be submitted for approval.